-25.27.
-Whereas the ICPs are neutral as to direct or indirect approaches to group-wide supervision, ComFrame uses a direct approach for certain powers as indicated by the relevant ComFrame Standards.
-Similar to the ICPs, ComFrame, for the most part, is neutral as to direct or indirect approaches to group-wide supervision, so long as the intended outcomes of the group-wide supervision are achieved.
+27. Similar to the ICPs, ComFrame, for the most part, is neutral as to direct or indirect approaches to group-wide supervision, so long as the intended outcomes of the group-wide supervision are achieved.
 Where ComFrame uses a direct approach for certain powers, it is indicated in the relevant ComFrame Standards.